5 Steps to Implement Integrated Marketing in B2B Furniture & Textiles

 Your sales team knows who they want to close, so how do you get your products in front of the most influential designers and retailers to boost your revenue?

-Studies have proven that “More than 70 percent of B2B buyers fully define their needs before engaging with a sales representative, and almost half identify specific solutions before reaching out (CSO Insights, 2018) – which means you need to educate your prospects with your marketing channels before salespeople ever even step into the scene.
+Studies have proven that “More than 70 percent of B2B buyers fully define their needs before engaging with a sales representative, and almost half identify specific solutions before reaching out” (CSO Insights, 2018) – which means you need to educate your prospects with your marketing channels before salespeople ever even step into the scene.

 Have you considered integrated marketing?
 It’s the process of strategically arranging your marketing channels and assets to work in sync so that they are all aligning for a single purpose: to boost your brand and increase revenue.
-Basically, aintegrated marketing plan will deliver a unified message to your audiences through a multi-channel approach of attracting the right prospects.
+Basically, an integrated marketing plan will deliver a unified message to your audiences through a multi-channel approach of attracting the right prospects.

-e know that sounds very much of a “pie in the sky” approach for many people.
+We know that sounds very much of a “pie in the sky” approach for many people.
 So, what does integrated marketing actually look like for B2B furniture and textile marketers, and how can executives make it work together and prove ROI?

 1. It All Starts by Mapping Out the Customer Experience